-The e-commerce business is all about commitment and relationship.
-If you want to sustain a business, you need to embrace the values such as honesty, integrity, delivering on the promise and build trust.
+The e-commerce business is all about commitment and relationships.
+If you want to sustain a business, you need to embrace the values such as honesty, integrity, delivering on the promise, and building trust.

 As of Export leftovers, 60 percent of orders are received through referrals and repeat customers.

 Qamar advises future entrepreneurs, “If you want a positive future, then you need to have positive relationships with your employees, suppliers, and customers”.